Medicines for gout

 How long do I need to take medicine for gout?

-If you are taking medicine to lower uric acid, you need to take it every day, whether you are having an attack or not.
+If you are taking medicine to lower uric acid, you need to take it every day, whether you are having an acute flare or not.
+You may need to keep taking these medicines for life.

 When should I see my doctor?

 You should see your doctor if you experience symptoms of gout.
-You can discuss with your doctor the best treatment options and whether you should start a medicine to prevent recurrence.
+Discuss with your doctor the best treatment options and whether you should start a preventative medicine.

-Treatment is important to reduce gout attacks and avoid permanent joint damage.
+Treatment is important to reduce gout flares and avoid permanent joint damage.

 However, as all medicines have side effects, discuss your options with your doctor by asking: